Why You Should Work With A Disability Content Specialist

 I know I have.

-So, I grew up thinking I'm not good enough, I don't fit in, and I learned it's best to hide this behaviour at work so that people don't think I'm weird ... or different.
+So, I grew up thinking I'm not good enough, I don't fit in, and I learned it's best to hide this behaviour at work so that people don't think I'm weird, and too different.

 This belief is damaging.